Author: JIIN

 At times, when I face new challenges in life, I initially see them as fate.
 But a few days later, I often realize I was simply impatient or unprepared.

-These experiences have taught me humility, patience, and trust—trust in God, in myself, and in the hard work I put in every day.
+These experiences have taught me humility, patience, trust in God, and in the hard work I put in every day.

 So, I wouldn’t call myself superstitious.
 However, I do believe in the unseen more than the visible.